Tony La Russa agrees with Ken Williams’ talk to White Sox: ‘The talent is here’

 How could he not?
 The White Sox are the most disappointing team in baseball.

-An important road trip that started with an 8-4 loss to the Guardians with Lance Lynn pitching Monday night spilled into a day-night doubleheader and a 4-1 loss in Game 1.
-The Sox entered trailing the Twins by 5 1⁄2 games in the AL Central and the Guardians by 1 1⁄2 games.
-After this four-game series concludes, the Sox play four games against the Twins before the All-Star break.
+La Russa said pitcher Davis Martin, called up from Triple-A Charlotte to start the game as the 27th player, was supposed to pitch around Ramirez, who was later intentionally walked on an 0-1 count with first base open.

+“Can’t let him beat you and I pitched too into the zone against him,” Martin said.

-Williams spoke at the occasion of a team gathering to acknowledge shortstop Tim Anderson being named an All-Star starter in the Guaranteed Rate Field home clubhouse Friday.
+Since Williams spoke to the team at a clubhouse gathering to acknowledge shortstop Tim Anderson being named an All-Star starter, the Sox (41-45) are 2-3.

-“He spoke up about his observations of the first half,” La Russa said before the game.
+“He spoke up about his observations of the first half,” La Russa said.
 “And there wasn’t anything he said I disagreed with.”

 The gist of Williams’ message?

 Perhaps.
-Those watching the Sox’ first 85 games wonder how leading the majors in errors and most defensive metrics, ranking 26th in the majors in homers and 25th in slugging and OPS and running into too many outs on the bases equates to talent.
+Those watching the Sox’ first 85 games wonder how leading the majors in errors and ranks last in most defensive metrics, is 26th in the majors in homers and 25th in slugging and OPS — while running into too many outs on the bases — equates to talent.

 Teams play good baseball or they don’t.
-The Sox (41-45) aren’t, so stringing games together with good pitching, hitting and defense have been few and far between.
+The Sox are not, so stringing games together with good pitching, hitting and defense have been few and far between.

 Throughout spring training and April and May, the Sox almost assumed playing in a third straight October was a given.